clarissaso/Checkers-Algorithm/README.md

 # **Checkers-Algorithm**

 Checkers, or draughts, is a strategy board game played by two players.
 There are many variants of checkers.
-For a guide to checker’s families and rules, see https://www.fmjd.org/downloads/Checkers_families_ and_rules.pdf.
 Your task is to implement a program that reads, prints, and plays our variant of the game.

 ![Screen Shot 2024-06-22 at 01 11 53](https://github.com/clarissaso/Checkers-Algorithm/assets/80309625/02197e57-55e9-453a-af0a-fbe80c4547a5)